When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Building support networks and healthy routines

-- Maintaining commitment to the therapeutic process
+- Maintaining commitment to the therapy process

 Measuring Progress and Success

-Indicators of Therapeutic Progress:
+Signs of Therapy Progress:

-- Improved emotional regulation and coping skills
+- Improved emotional control and coping skills

 - Better relationships and communication patterns